 Data protection by design and by default and DPIA

-Data protection by default and data protectionby design are key concepts under GDPR that aim to ensure you must collect the minimum information required for your service.
+Data protection by default and data protection by design are vital concepts under GDPR that aim to ensure you must collect the minimum information required for your service.

 Data protection by design

 This is where organisations apply data minimisation techniques when designing systems, services or products.
-Organisations must justify why they need personal information and why processing that data is necessary for the service they are providing.
+Organisations must justify why they need personal information and why processing that data is necessary for their service.

 Data protection by default

 This means privacy settings should be set to a minimum by default, and it should not be possible for an individual’s privacy preferences to be changed easily (e.g. automatically opting people in or out of marketing lists).
 Controls make it easy for people to understand how their data is being used and give them the option of not using a service if they choose.